circleci/circleci-docs/jekyll/_docs/continuous-deployment-with-heroku.md

 <h2 id="pre-or-post">Heroku with pre- or post-deployment steps</h2>

 If you'd like to run commands before or after deploying to Heroku, you'll have to use the 'normal' `deployment` syntax together with the Heroku CLI (pre-installed).
 This method does not pull in your Heroku creds that was set in the CircleCI UI.
 Instead, you'll need to set your Heroku API key via standard [private environment variables][doc-priv-envars].
-In the following example, we set `HEROKU_EMAIL` and `HEROKU_PASSWORD` as private environment variables where `HEROKU_PASSWORD` is your Heroku API token.
+In the following example, we set `HEROKU_EMAIL` and `HEROKU_TOKEN` as private environment variables.

 [doc-priv-envars]: https://circleci.com/docs/environment-variables/#setting-environment-variables-for-all-commands-without-adding-them-to-git